 Author Notes – Update February 5th 2018:

-The overtones of lament seem odd and melodramatic in retrospect, but Jeff & I were simply unprepared for the difficulty and danger we encountered on our hike to Phantom Ranch and back again … we were deeply affected by the danger and difficulty we experienced … we’d both just turned 60 and I for one had a naive romantic notion of what it would be like … navigating the trails was extremely arduous for guys our age especially for out-of-shape guys our age which meant weeks of soreness to come – and come it did … when we made it back up to the South Rim on the second night, our bodies froze-up and we lost the ability to walk – we could only hobble for the next few days … the locals called it “the Canyon crawl”
+The overtones of lament seem odd and melodramatic in retrospect, but Jeff & I were simply unprepared for the difficulty and danger we encountered on our journey … we’d both just turned 60 and I for one had a naive romantic notion of what it would be like … navigating the trails in Grand Canyon was extremely arduous for guys our age (he was 58, I was 60) … when we made it back up to the South Rim on the second night, our bodies froze-up and we could only hobble for the next few days – the locals call it “the Canyon crawl”

-The trails themselves were hard-rock and dust with all manner of obstacles that demoralized us … shockingly, at any given moment of our two-day journey we may well have fallen hundreds of feet to a grisly death, victims of a simple misstep, a stumble, or just being lackadaisical … looking back on it, there is no accounting for how we made it back alive
+The trails themselves were hard-rock and dust with all manner of obstacles that demoralized us … at any given moment we may well have fallen hundreds of feet to a grisly death, victims of a misstep, a stumble, or being lackadaisical … looking back on it, there is no accounting for how we made it back alive

 Phantom Ranch is a working camp on the floor of the Canyon … for a small fee on top of your Park entrance fee, you can be assured a hot evening meal, a warm bunk, hot breakfast, and a brown bag lunch for the hike back to the South Rim above … there are several tent campsites where most people stay … it was 17 degrees that night, we were beat to death, and grateful to have a warm bunk … the breakfast bell came right before dawn and it’s a good thing it did – we ended-up needing 12 hours to make it back up the Bright Angel Trail, the last 3 of which were in pitch black darkness on treacherous switchbacks overlooking drops of several hundred feet